CHIP: Adaptive Compliance for Humanoid Control through Hindsight Perturbation: Conclusion

 \section{Conclusion}

 We introduced CHIP, a framework for learning humanoid natural adaptive compliance through hindsight replay.
 CHIP serves as a lightweight plug-and-play module for keypoint-based humanoid motion-tracking systems, enabling end-effector-level adaptive compliance control with minimal modification to existing pipelines.
-We demonstrated that our method produces adaptive local compliance policies capable of executing force-demanding tasks such as wiping, door opening, and box carrying.
-Moreover, CHIP supports a global adaptive 3-point tracking controller that enables multiple humanoid robots to manipulate and transport large objects collaboratively.
-Due to limitations in the proprioceptive accuracy of the Unitree G1 platform, our current implementation employs unidirectional stiffness to specify end-effector compliance.
-Incorporating accurate wrist force–torque sensing would enable more precise and versatile impedance control, potentially unlocking fine-grained manipulation tasks such as peg-in-hole insertion.
-We leave these improvements to future work.
+We demonstrated that our method produces adaptive local compliance policies capable of executing force-demanding tasks such as wiping, opening the door, and carrying boxes.
+Moreover, CHIP supports a globally adaptive compliant 3-point tracking controller, enabling multiple humanoid robots to manipulate and transport large objects collaboratively.